mendelB/letterboxd_directors/README.md

 # Letterboxd Directors

 I love Letterboxd.
-I love seeing -in the Stats section- the list of directors whos work I've seen and the amount of their films I've logged.
-I just wanted to see them *all*, not just the top 10 or whatever.
-Wrote a simple lil Rails app that accepts the CSV of your Letterboxd exported data, and uses the TMDB API to compile the full list of directors.
+I love the stats feature from pro users, seeing the list of directors who's work I've seen and the amount of their films that I've logged.
+The stats page is unfrotunately limited to the ~10 directors with the most logged films.
+Went & wrote this Rails app to scrape the Letterboxd site per provided username, compile a list of your logged films, and using TMDB API, compile the full list of your logged films per director.

-This is a super rough and tumble draft.
-Much work needed.
-Perhaps one day...
+Would love to integrate this with their API if that's released to the public someday 🙏